espressif/arduino-esp32/libraries/WebServer/examples/WebServer/README.md

 How to install the Arduino IDE: [Install Arduino IDE](https://github.com/espressif/arduino-esp32/tree/master/docs/arduino-ide).

-* In the file `secrets.h` you can add the home WiFi network name ans password.
+* In the file `secrets.h` you can add the home Wi-Fi network name ans password.
 * Compile and upload to the device.
 * Have a look into the monitoring output.
 * Open <http://webserver> or <http://(ip-address)> using a browser.